U.S. Coast Guard Headquarters

 The headquarters building satisfies GSA’s most stringent security requirements for a level four facility incorporating stand-off distances, hardened façades, and structural systems resistant to progressive collapse.

 Critical to this project were Clark's own self-perform companies.
-Clark Foundations and Clark Concrete were responsible for 33 percent of the work on the U.S. Coast Guard Headquarters project, including the excavation, support of excavation, and cast-in-place concrete work.
+Clark Foundations, Clark Facility Solutions, S2N, and Clark Concrete were responsible for 33 percent of the work on the U.S. Coast Guard Headquarters project, including the excavation, support of excavation, and cast-in-place concrete work, and facility maintenance and operations.

 With the sprawling building footprint over the steep site, 1.6 million cubic yards of soils were excavated, requiring 300,000 square feet of timber lagging and 1,500 soldier piles.
 Due to geotechnical soil conditions, the foundations plan was comprised of 1,500 caissons, up to eight feet wide and 100 feet deep.

-After surmounting the less than ideal soil conditions, the project team navigated the placement of 250,000 cubic yards of concrete throughout the headquarters, garage, and CUP.
+After surmounting the less than ideal soil conditions, the project team navigated the placement of 250,000 cubic yards of concrete throughout the headquarters, garage, and Central Utility Plant.

 Highlighting the project's LEED Gold certification are the sprawling 450,000 square feet of green roof installed on top of the headquarters and garage.
 A massive retention pond at the lowest level of the headquarters collects runoff from the entire St. Elizabeths West Campus and feeds the roof and courtyard irrigation system.
 Mechanical and electrical systems are the most energy efficient available, and materials were meticulously tracked to maintain regional supply chains.